8 Best Ghost Alternatives in 2026: For Business Blogs That Need More Than Memberships

 Best for: Businesses that want SEO and performance handled automatically

 Superblog is purpose-built for companies using content marketing for organic growth.
-Where Ghost evolved toward memberships, Superblog stayed focused on what business blogs need: speed, SEO, and lead generation.
+Where Ghost evolved toward memberships, Superblog stayed focused on what business blogs need: speed, SEO, and lead generation, without a reverse proxy or a labs flag in sight.

 What sets it apart:

 • 90+ Lighthouse score on every page.
 JAMStack architecture means pages are pre-built and served from a global CDN.
-No optimization needed.
+No manual optimization required.

-• Subdirectory hosting on all plans.
-Run your blog at yoursite.com/blog starting at $29/mo (not $199/mo like Ghost).
+• Subdirectory hosting on every plan.
+Run your blog at yoursite.com/blog starting at $29/mo, not $249/mo.

 • Built-in lead generation.
-Forms below posts, in sidebars, or as pop-ups.
-No third-party tools needed.
+Forms below posts, in sidebars, or as pop-ups, with no third-party tool required.

 • Internal link suggestions.
-The editor analyzes your content and suggests related posts to link.
+The editor analyzes your content and suggests related posts to link as you write.

 • Zero maintenance.
-No servers, no databases, no security patches.
+No servers, no databases, no security patches to track.

-Best for: SaaS companies, startups, agencies, and businesses driving organic traffic.
+Best for: SaaS companies, startups, agencies, and businesses driving organic traffic toward a sales funnel rather than a paywall.

 2. WordPress